GoogleCloudPlatform/podcast/site/content/post/episode-78-firebase-at-io-2017-with-james-tamplin-and-andrew-lee.md

 <!--more-->

 ##### About James Tamplin
-James Tamplin is the co-founder of Firebase, a backend as a service provider that was acquired by Google.
+[James Tamplin](https://twitter.com/JamesTamplin) is a co-founder of Firebase, and served as CEO until joining Google.
+He is now a Group Product Manager working on Firebase.
 James has a bachelor’s and a master’s degree in Industrial and Systems Engineering from the University of Wisconsin.
 He has been a stage actor in New York, an improv comic, and has worked on two previous startups.

 ##### About Andrew Lee
-Andrew co-founded Firebase in 2011 and served as CTO until Firebase joined Google.
-He is now an engineering lead for Firebase, focusing on infrastructure products including the Realtime Database, Hosting, Cloud Functions, and Cloud Storage.
+[Andrew](https://twitter.com/startupandrew) co-founded Firebase in 2011 and served as CTO until Firebase joined Google.
+He is now an engineering lead for
+Firebase, focusing on infrastructure products including the Realtime Database, Hosting, Cloud Functions, and Cloud Storage.
 Andrew lives and works in San Francisco.